MightyPirates/OpenComputers/src/main/resources/assets/opencomputers/doc/en_US/case1.md

 ![Just in case.](oredict:oc:case1)

-Computer Cases come in three different Tiers, which limits the components that can be inserted into them.
-An additional Tier also exists for use in Creative mode only.
+Computer Cases come in three different tiers, which limits the components that can be inserted into them.
+An additional tier also exists for use in Creative mode only.
 Computer Cases can also be placed inside an [assembler](assembler.md) to build [robots](robot.md).

 The Tier 1 Case can house up to and including the following components:
 - 2x Tier 1 Expansion Cards (such as [graphics cards](gpu1.md), [network cards](lanCard.md), etc)